 A final word

-Even if you’re only in holidaying in Singapore, do try to see some.
-They’re a world away from the skyscrapers and apartment blocks and are usually set in beautiful green areas off the tourist track.
+Even if you’re only in holidaying in Singapore, do try to see a few of these houses.
+They’re a world away from the skyscrapers and apartment blocks and are usually set in beautiful green areas off the tourist track!

 There are some great books on black-and-whites and their heritage and artitecture; here’s one you can buy online.